eolivier8268/modbus-ctf/1 - My First Modbus/writeup.md

 # Challenge - My first Modbus
-A mysterious modbus device is running at x.x.x.x.
+A mysterious modbus device is running at 172.18.1.2.
 The flag is stored in its holding registers, if only you could read them.

 # Solution 1
 You simply need to read data from the registers.
 Each register holds a letter of the flag, staring with register 5.